And How To Get A High Quality Childbirth Class For Less

 Most of the time you will pay out of pocket for the class.
 Then you will have to submit a form and your receipt to your insurance company.

-If you purchase the Healthy Start Birth Prep course you will receive an email immediately that you can submit to your insurance company for reimbursement.
+If you purchase our online childbirth class, you will receive an email immediately that you can submit to your insurance company for reimbursement.

 This email will also have the relevant codes on it that your insurance company will use to properly submit your claim.

 What Codes Do I Need To Give To My Insurance Company To Have My Childbirth Education Covered By Insurance?